 Exclusions and Limitations

-This policy does not provide benefits for: any disability that occurs during or is due or related to intentionally self-inflicted injury while sane or insane [Missouri Residents: This exclusion is not applicable to injury caused by an intentionally self-inflicted injury while insane], declared or undeclared war or any act thereof, military service, pre-existing condition (see below), or your incarceration or participation (except as a victim) in an illegal occupation/activity or the commission of a crime; or any disability that is due or related to pregnancy or childbirth (except complications thereof), or any impairment or disease specifically excluded from your coverage.
+This policy does not provide benefits for: any disability that occurs during or is due or related to intentionally self-inflicted injury while sane or insane [Missouri Residents: This exclusion is not applicable to injury caused by an intentionally self-inflicted injury while insane], declared or undeclared war or any act thereof, military service, pre-existing condition (see below), or your incarceration for or participation (except as a victim) in an illegal occupation/activity or the commission of a crime; or any disability that is due or related to pregnancy or childbirth (except complications thereof), or any impairment or disease specifically excluded from your coverage.

 This policy limits benefits for disabilities due to mental disorders and chemical dependency to a maximum of 36 monthly payments.